 The straight answer is yes.
 But to explain more let us give you an example.
 When you ask for an Oyster, it requires a £5 deposit to get the card.
 The £5 won’t count as a credit on your Oyster card.
 It is just a deposit to return the card.
 However, the Visitor card, the £5 deposit, is a non-refundable activation fee, so you can not claim it back.
 If you don’t need the card anymore, you can return it to any underground or British Rail office and ask for a refund.
 They will pay you back your £5 deposit and the balance on the card.

 Where can one use an Oyster Card?

-The Cardholders can use their card while travelling in London underground network, the London red local bus network, the railway network in Greater London, Docklands Light Railway and Overground Railway.
+The Cardholders can use their card while travelling in London underground network, the London red local bus network, the railway network in Greater London, Docklands Light Railway, and Overground Railway.
 A 33% discount offered for Oyster Card holders for many scheduled river services.
-However, Oyster Cardholders cannot use Oyster on the Heathrow Express trains and the trains that communicate the Heathrow Connect train between Heathrow and Hayes.
+But, Cardholders cannot use Oyster on the Heathrow Express trains and the trains that communicate the Heathrow Connect train between Heathrow and Hayes.